KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		:language: cpp
 		:start-after: XR_DOCS_TAG_BEGIN_android_main___ANDROID__
 		:end-before: XR_DOCS_TAG_END_android_main___ANDROID__

+	Before we can use OpenXR for Android, we need to initialise the loader based the application's context and virtual machine.
+We retrieve the function pointer to ``xrInitializeLoaderKHR``, and with the ``XrLoaderInitInfoAndroidKHR`` filled out call that function to initialise OpenXR for our use.
+At this point, we also attach the current thread to the Java Virtual Machine.
+We assign our ``AndroidAppState`` static member and our ``AndroidAppHandleCmd()`` static method to the ``android_app *`` and save it to a static member in the class.

-	Android requires a few extra additions to the class.
+	Android requires a few extra additions to the OpenXRTutorial class.
 Namely, ``android_app *``, ``AndroidAppState`` and ``AndroidAppHandleCmd``, which are used in getting updates from the Android Operating System and keep our application functioning.
+Add the following after the definition of ``Run()`` in your OpenXRTutorial class declaration:

 	.. literalinclude:: ../Chapter2/main.cpp
 		:language: cpp
 		:start-after: XR_DOCS_TAG_BEGIN_Android_System_Functionality
 		:end-before: XR_DOCS_TAG_END_Android_System_Functionality

-	Before we can use OpenXR for Android, we need to initialise the loader based the application's context and virtual machine.
-We retrieve the function pointer to ``xrInitializeLoaderKHR``, and with the ``XrLoaderInitInfoAndroidKHR`` filled out call that function to initialise OpenXR for our use.
-At this point, we also attach the current thread to the Java Virtual Machine.
-We assign our ``AndroidAppState`` static member and our ``AndroidAppHandleCmd()`` static method to the ``android_app *`` and save it to a static member in the class.

 1.4.4 Build and Run
 ===================